-The Cobalt does not offer Trip Cancellation insurance, while the Scotia Gold Amex offers coverage of up to $2,500 per person with a maximum of $10,000 per group
+The Cobalt does not offer Trip Cancellation/Interruption insurance, while the Scotia Gold Amex offers coverage of up to $1,500 per person with a maximum of $10,000 per group.

 I personally value emergency medical insurance the most, and I’d probably choose to benefit from the Scotia Gold Amex’s coverage, which is less comprehensive in terms of the dollar amount but covers a longer out-of-province trip.

-Verdict: I’d place these two cards pretty much on par with each other based on their travel insurance propositions, but the Scotia Gold Amex probably wins by just a hair, thanks to its longer medical coverage and Trip Cancellation provision.
+Verdict: I’d place these two cards pretty much on par with each other based on their travel insurance propositions, but the Scotia Gold Amex probably wins by just a hair, thanks to its longer medical coverage and stronger Trip Cancellation/Interruption provisions.